dannykadoshi/hersee-massage/README.md

   + To ensure a well-performing and user-friendly website, I have conducted thorough testing for links, navigatoins, page load times, image optimization and form validation.

+### Bugs

+  + In the process of developing this project, I have diligently tested the website and am pleased to report that no significant bugs or issues have been detected.
+I have strived to deliver a bug-free and user-friendly website experience.

+### Validator Testing

+During the development process, I meticulously tested the website to ensure its high quality and adherence to web standards.

+  + **HTML**
+   - I am pleased to state that the project successfully passed through the official W3C validator without encountering any errors.

+  + **CSS**
+   - Additionally, I conducted a evaluation using the official Jigsaw validator, and once again, no errors were idenfied, affirming the website's adherence to best practices and standards.

+  + **Accessibility**
+   - To ensure the accessibility and performance of each page, I employed the Chrome DevTools Lighthouse feature.
+This powerful tool allowed me to evaluate the website's accessibility on both desktop and mobile platforms comprehensively.
+   - By utilizing the Chrome DevTools Lighthouse, I have taken proactive measures to ensure that the website meets accessibility standards, providing an inclusive experience for all users across various devices.
+   - I ran the accessibility tests for every page, meticulously examining elements such as text readability, color contrast, keyboard navigation, and proper labeling of interactive elements.
+The results of these tests are presented below.

+### Unfixed Bugs

+  + Based on my extensive testing and thorough review of the website, I can confidently state that to the best of my knowledge, there are no unfixed bugs present.

+## DEPLOYMENT

+The website was created using CodeAnywhere, and subsequently, the deployment process involved using GitHub Pages.
+The deployment steps are outlined below:

+1. First, the website was developed and coded within the CodeAnywhere environment.
+2. Once the development phase was complete, the project files were uploaded to a GitHub repository.
+3. To enable deployment on GitHub Pages, the repository's settings were configured to select the appropriate branch for deployment.
+4. The website was then deployed by activating the GitHub Pages feature, which triggered the automatic build and publication process.
+5. Upon successful deployment, the website became accessible to users through its designated GitHub Pages URL.

+This deployment process allowed for seamless hosting and accessibility of the website using GitHub Pages.

+You can access the live website by following **[THIS LINK](ENTER LINK HERE)**